 When is the US Open?

 With that in mind, you are probably lucky that you will be watching it from the comfort of your sofa.
-The course is a fair old walk for the 35,000 spectators that are expected to attend over the duration of the tournament!
+The course is expected to be packed with more than 35,000 spectators over the duration of the tournament!

 In excess of 40 hours of live golf coverage will be shown on the FOX network and Fox Sports 1 (FS1).
 For people located outside of the US, that means a Virtual Private Network (VPN) will be necessary if they want to get full, unrestricted access to as many streams as humanly possible.